theupdateframework/taps/tap5.md

 role.

 # Security Analysis

+Adding a list of URLs to every top-level role in the root metadata file does not introduce new and significant security issues.
+This is because attackers cannot change this information without somehow compromising a threshold of the root keys.
+However, if they have somehow achieved this, then there are far more serious security attacks to worry about, such as arbitrary software attacks, rather than redirection to an arbitrary server.
+Such redirections are already possible without a key compromise: for example, the attacker could somehow compromise the DNS configuration for a repository.
+Fortunately, TUF is designed to handle such attacks.

 Removing the root metadata file from the snapshot metadata does not significantly change existing security guarantees.